Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The Chow -structure and

 In conclusion, we find that the maps $\tau_{\geq 0} ^{\cn} X \to X$ and $\tau_{\geq 0} ^{\cn} X \to \tau_{\geq 0} ^{\cn} (X[\ta^{-1}]) \simeq \nur(\b(X))$ are $\MGL_2$-equivalences, as desired. \end{proof}

 To prove \Cref{thm:recover}, we now need to show that the $\R$-motivic spectra in question are slice simple after being tensored with $\MGL_2$.
 To this end, we record the following simple proposition: \begin{prop} The collection of slice simple Artin-Tate $\R$-motivic spectra is closed under direct sums, retracts, and pure suspensions $\Sigma^{n,n,n}$. \end{prop} \begin{proof}[Proof of \Cref{thm:recover}] By \Cref{prop:slice-simple-nu}, it suffices to show that $\MGL_2 \otimes E$ is slice simple for $E=\MGL_2, \HFt, \HZt, \kgl_2, \kq_2$.
-Indeed, each of these $E$ is $\MGL_2$-local, and $\nur(\b(E))$ is also $\MGL_2$-local by \Cref{thm:nu-properties}(6) by the fact that $\b(E)$ is $\MU_{\R, 2}$-local.
+Indeed, each of these $E$ is $\MGL_2$-local, and $\nur(\b(E))$ is also $\MGL_2$-local by \Cref{thm:nu-properties}(6), since $\b(E)$ is $\MU_{\R, 2}$-local.

 Now, for $E=\MGL_2, \HFt, \HZt, \kgl_2$, $\MGL_2 \otimes E$ is a direct sum of pure suspensions of $E$, so it suffices to show that $E$ itself is slice simple.
 For $\MGL_2$, this follows from \Cref{prop:P-MGL}.
 For $\HZt$ and $\HFt$, it follows from \Cref{lem:Zcalc}.
 For $\kgl_2$, it follows from \Cref{thm:eff-fil} and \cite[Theorem 1.1]{SliceComp}.